General Fertility Questions

 Why is your donor pool relatively small?

-We receive a large number of egg donor applications each week.
+CT Fertility receives a large number of egg donor applications each week.
 However, with our rigorous medical and genetic screening, only a small proportion is deemed qualified to proceed.
 Our donors are all local, which allows us to get to know them very well, and basically eliminates travel costs for you.

-Our donor database consists of immediately available, matched, and cycling donors.
+Our fertility clinic donor database consists of immediately available, matched, and cycling donors.
 While the number of immediately available donors may not be very large, keep in mind that new donors are added to the pool regularly and donor status may change often as well.

 Who do you recommend we talk to if we don’t like any of your donors?